dndworld/dndworld.github.io/tips/start-guild.md

 ### Co-Leaders

 Pros:
-- Allows for multiple perspectives to cover each other’s weaknesses
+- Multiple perspectives are able to cover each other’s weaknesses
 - Allows for someone else to take over if someone becomes inactive
-- Allows for distribution of workload
+- Able to distribute workload

 Cons:
-- Can lead to IC or OOC disputes between co-leaders due to differing methods of governance or character development
+- Can lead to IC or OOC disputes between co-leaders due to differing methods of governance or in-character reasons
 - Time consuming to make decisions
 - Can lead to uneven distribution of workload